 Driving to Taunton Benchmark

-The inconspicuous pullout off Highway 24 took a while to locate.
-We went through the first gate and continued.
-But shortly, we turned around when we couldn’t go through the thicket.
-So we crawled under the second gate to the other side.
+The hidden pullout off Highway 24 took some time to locate.
+We went through the first gate but turned around shortly when we couldn’t go past the thickets.
+Then we crawled under the second gate to the other side.

 See more trip photos here.

-According to the map, the Bureau of Land Management (BLM) manages this land.
-I was a little suspicious because I could see an orchard off to the east.
-Then I remembered a report about a party tried entering from there.
-But the landowner had denied their request.
-So we didn’t need to go that route.
+Bureau of Land Management (BLM) manages the land despite an adjacent orchard to the east.
+I remembered a party tried entering there, but the landowner denied their request.
+So I didn’t want to try that route.

-From here, we just needed to go north in a straight line.
-Then in three miles, we would reach the top.
-There wasn’t much to see along the way.
-But we had to go through lots of sagebrush and some tumbleweeds.
-A line of charred fence posts marked the northern end of the BLM land.
+From where we were, we only needed to go straight north to the top in three miles.
+There wasn’t much along the way except sagebrush and tumbleweeds.
+A line of charred fence posts had marked the north end of the land.

 See more trip photos here.